Cainefm/Cainefm.github.io/_posts/2020-12-23-ITS-study-test-two-model.md

 ---

-The textbook for ITS is the JLB’s tutorial [《Interrupted time series regression for the evaluation of public health interventions: a tutorial》](https://pubmed.ncbi.nlm.nih.gov/27283160-interrupted-time-series-regression-for-the-evaluation-of-public-health-interventions-a-tutorial/).
-When i dig deeper, i found the ultimate reference was AKD articles in
-2002 [《Segmented regression analysis of interrupted time series studies in medication use research》](https://pubmed.ncbi.nlm.nih.gov/12174032-segmented-regression-analysis-of-interrupted-time-series-studies-in-medication-use-research/).
-But the formulas used in these two papers have a slight difference.
+The textbook for ITS is the JLB's tutorial [《Interrupted time series regression for the evaluation of public health interventions: a tutorial》](https://pubmed.ncbi.nlm.nih.gov/27283160-interrupted-time-series-regression-for-the-evaluation-of-public-health-interventions-a-tutorial/).
+When I dug deeper, I found the ultimate reference was the AKD article from 2002 [《Segmented regression analysis of interrupted time series studies in medication use research》](https://pubmed.ncbi.nlm.nih.gov/12174032-segmented-regression-analysis-of-interrupted-time-series-studies-in-medication-use-research/).
+However, the formulas used in these two papers have a slight difference.

 ---